Add-on (Mozilla): WebExtensions

-Extensions

 Legacy extensions

-Prior to 2017, Firefox supported extensions developed with different APIs: XUL, XPCOM, and Jetpack.
+Prior to 2017, Firefox supported extensions developed via various APIs: XUL, XPCOM, and Jetpack.
 Mozilla now refers to these as legacy extensions.

 Plug-ins

 Plug-ins are no longer supported in Firefox.
 In the past, they were used to handle media types for which the application did not have built-in capability.
 They were deprecated due to security concerns and improvements in Web APIs.
 The last one that was officially supported was Adobe Flash Player, which Adobe discontinued in 2020.